 Whether you specialize in the mile or the 100-miler, easy runs are the indispensable foundation of training.
 In every sound training plan, low intensity sessions constitute a majority of your training.
 Why do easy runs matter so much – and how just how easy should you pace them?

-Why You Should Slow Down and Run Easy
+Why You Should Slow Down for Most Runs

 Running too fast on easy days – even just a moderate effort – inhibits some of the desired adaptations.
 If you begin to accumulate lactate (evidenced by breathing hard enough you can only speak in phrases), you are working too hard.
 Lactate is a desired product in some workouts; however, producing too much lactate in too many runs slows down recovery and therefore hinders adaptation.

-The intensity of easy runs is below the aerobic threshold (or what is commonly called “zone 2”).
+The intensity of easy runs falls below the aerobic threshold (or what is commonly called “zone 2”).
 Below your aerobic threshold, you utilize both fat oxidation and carbohydrates for energy production, which places less stress on the body.
 Your body elicits a series of physiological adaptations that improve both endurance and speed, including increased aerobic enzyme activity, capillary growth for the transport of more oxygen to muscles, and an increase in mitochondria.
 When you run above your aerobic threshold too often, you do not optimize several of these benefits.

 How Easy Should Easy Runs Be?

 Some definitions of easy pace define it in relation to race pace.
 There are flaws in this approach.
 One common error is defining an easy run as “1-2 minutes per mile slower than race pace” without clearly defining race pace.
 One minute per mile slower than 5K pace is likely still above your aerobic threshold and therefore not easy.
-Two minutes per mile slower than marathon pace for some runners may be biomechanically uncomfortable.
+Two minutes per mile slower than marathon pace for slower runners may be biomechanically uncomfortable.
 (For some marathoners, marathon pace may also be their easy pace.)